Vluuks/AndroidPractice/Week1/Lab/README.md

 ➡️ *Exercise 2:* Using the syntax from the example above, add the constructor to `Student.java`.
 Verify that it works as intended by compiling and running `StudentTest.java`.

+{% spoiler "Compiling and running Java code" %}
+To compile your Java file to a .class file, use this command on the terminal:

+        javac YourJavaFileName.java

+After compilation, you can run your program using:

+        java YourJavaFileName
+{% endspoiler %}

 {% next "Next: Parameters of the constructor" %}
 &nbsp;
 <a name="parameters"></a>